ThatGeekyWeeb/chromefy/README.md

   - Requires: One computer running Linux or Chromium.
   - It will generate a Chrome img ready to install.

-### Option 2-A: Automated Script (drive)
-  - It uses a script, so the migration is easier.
-  - Requires: 2 USB sticks: The first to deploy the Chromium img on it and the second to store the two recovery files.
-  - The script can downsize your sdX5 drive and resize sdX3 with the generated free space (will ask first).

-### Option 2-B: Automated Script (partition)
-  - It uses a script, so the migration is easier.
-  - Requires: 2 USB sticks: The first to deploy the Chromium img on it and the second to store the two recovery files.
-  - As said before, you will need to resize the third partition of your sdX drive (EX: sda3 inside sda, if your main drive is sda).
-In this method you can either downsize sdX1 (data partition) or delete the sdX5 partition (we won't need it) to get more unallocated space.

-### Option 3: Manual Configuration
-  - It requires some patience and more commands.
-And it also has several steps that need to be done.
-  - It can be done with only one USB stick.
-  - Here you can't just delete the fifth (sdX5) partition, because you will need it.

-Choose the best method for you and follow the installation process.

----

 ## Installation Process

-With the automated script method you can either generate your own Chrome img ready to run and install (Option 1) or you can also apply the Chrome into a installed Chromium at your computer (Option 2).
-I strongly suggest you to use the first one, because it will also allows you to have a backup img to deploy anytime you want to install it on a new pc.

 ### Option 1: Automated Script - Generating your own Chrome img:

 Here you will generate your img and then deploy it to a usb stick, this will allow you to install it on your computer.
 If you already have a Project Croissant generated ChromeOS img, you can deploy it to a usb stick, boot from it at your computer and then jump to the ***Installing an img at your computer***.
 We won't provide the imgs.